 Wolters Kluwer is committed to maintaining an environment where individuals are treated with dignity.
-We do not engage in - and the company will not tolerate and condemns the promotion of - any form of harassment or discrimination, including sexual harassment.
+We do not engage in - and the company will not tolerate - any form of harassment or discrimination, including sexual harassment.
 Harassment is unwelcome and offensive conduct that may interfere with a person's ability to perform his or her work.
 Harassment does not require an intent to offend to be deemed harassment.